HaSan1y/res/README.md

-##<h1>yes, i hasan yildirim made the website, with a little help of chatgpd.</h1>
+<h1>yes, i hasan yildirim made this, with a little help of chatgpd.</h1>

-- beware, the sites still in construction. intention of the site, `crud` operations with nodejs+indexdb..
+- beta site in construction. intention of site: `crud` operations with nodejs+indexdb..